Japan's Abe to push pacifist constitution reform after strong election win

-TOKYO (Reuters) - Prime Minister Shinzo Abe, buoyed by a huge election win for lawmakers who favour revising Japan’s post-war, pacifist constitution, signalled a push towards his long-held goal on Monday but will need to convince a divided public to succeed.
+TOKYO, Oct 23 (Reuters) - Prime Minister Shinzo Abe, buoyed by a huge election win for lawmakers who favour revising Japan’s post-war, pacifist constitution, is likely to push towards his long-held goal but will need to convince a divided public to succeed.

 That left the small, new Constitutional Democratic Party of Japan (CDPJ) as the biggest group opposed to Abe’s proposed changes.

-Formed by liberal members of the Democratic Party, which imploded before the election and no longer exists in the lower house, the CDPJ won 55 seats, a final count by public broadcaster NHK shows.
-That is a fraction of the ruling bloc’s two-thirds majority of 313 seats in the 465-member chamber.
+Formed by liberal members of the Democratic Party, which no longer exists in the lower house, it won 54 seats, a fraction of the ruling bloc’s two-thirds majority in the 465-member chamber.

-Abe said he wanted to get other parties on board, including Tokyo Governor Yuriko Koike’s new conservative Party of Hope, and was not insisting on a target of changing the constitution by 2020 that he floated this year.
+Abe said he wanted to get other parties, including Tokyo Governor Yuriko Koike’s new conservative Party of Hope, on board and was not insisting on a target of changing the constitution by 2020 that he floated earlier this year.

-“We won a two-thirds majority as the ruling bloc, but it is necessary to strive to form a wide-ranging agreement among the ruling bloc and opposition (to revise the constitution),” Abe told a news conference on Monday.

-“And then we aim to win the understanding of the people, so that we can gain a majority in a referendum,” Abe said.
-He stopped short of claiming to have won a mandate for amending the constitution in Sunday’s election.
+“First, I want to deepen debate and have as many people as possible agree,” he told a Japanese broadcaster late on Sunday.

 Amending the charter’s pacifist Article 9 would be hugely symbolic for Japan.
 Supporters see it as the foundation of post-war democracy but many conservatives view it as a humiliating imposition after Japan’s defeat in 1945.